fcastro25/Linear-regression-using-gradient-descent/README.md

 When the user click over the "optimize line" button the linear regression is done, and both loss function graphs and parameters table are updated/feeded in each iteration.

 Obs.: Be aware that providing small learning rate will slow the process of fitting with resonable loss value.
 And big learning rates will make gradient descent perform big jumps disabling it to converge to the loss function minima which will mess up the fitting process too.

+## Further info

+For more details consider to see the video tutorial of this tool at our (YouTube channel)[https://youtu.be/hTnJUbHeZ8A]